buildstar-online/unity-self-auth/README.md

         ```

-2. Build the docker file
+2. Build the docker container

     The dockerfile takes a username and password as build args, which are used to create the .alf file we need to request a license.